NathanBeer/cyberProj/README.md

-# 🛡️ Suspicious network activity detection with Random Forest based model on premade dataset — MITRE ATT&CK
+# 🛡️ Suspicious network activity detection and classification with Random Forest

 Detects web application attacks in real-time HTTP traffic using a trained Random Forest classifier, maps findings to the MITRE ATT&CK framework, and streams everything through a Kafka pipeline with distributed tracing.
 Runs fully offline — no API keys required.
-We're using a Docker environment for

 ## ✨ Features